 This post did have a bunch of benchmarks and times that were incorrect and have been removed.
 I was not comparing every particle to every other particle in the gravity calculations.
-That was the cause of the impossibly fast speeds I had listed.

 Since I originally posted the following 3D gravity movies to YouTube…

 …there were questions and some skepticism in the comments so hopefully this blog post helps clarify things.
 That skepticism about how I could possibly calculate these millions of objects at once was well founded.

 Unfortunately YouTube’s compression ruined the movie quality a bit.
 Mostly due to the noisy/static like nature of the millions of particles.
 Not enough I frames and too many P frames.
 Here are a series of screenshots showing what the frames looked like before the compression.

 To push it further, here is a rotating disk of 5,000,000 objects.

 Again, here are some uncompressed screenshots.

 If use Windows you can download Visions of Chaos and see the simulations run yourself.
 Here are a few quick steps to get you going;